 All of these little errors and oversights will drastically hinder the overall user experience, lower your chances of ranking high in the relevant SERPs, and, worse of all, make you fix these problems retroactively, which will cost you precious time and money.
 Leave nothing to chance, and double-check everything.

 This leads us to the next common mistake, and that’s failing to monitor your website’s performance and improve it over time.
 Many people think you can turn your attention to other priorities in your company once you build a website.
 While you need to work on other projects, you must regularly inspect your site for any broken links, missing files, or pending updates.
 Updates are critical as they allow you to enjoy the latest cybersecurity measures and prevent data leaks that could prove disastrous for your brand.

 Optimizing for a single device type

-And lastly, keep in mind that nowadays, online audiences are consuming content through numerous platforms, which means that you can’t just build a website for desktop PCs and hope for the best.
+And lastly, keep in mind that online audiences are consuming content through numerous platforms nowadays, which means that you can’t just build a website for desktop PCs and hope for the best.
 With over 52% of online traffic coming from mobile devices, you must optimize your site for all platforms and screen sizes to make browsing as enjoyable and seamless as possible for everyone.
 Plus, Google loves mobile-friendly websites, so be sure to capitalize on that opportunity.

-You need to build a website if you are to grow a successful business, but it’s better to invest more time and effort into putting a great website together than to launch a site that doesn’t cater to the modern online audience.
+You need to build a website to grow a successful business, but it’s better to invest more time and effort into putting a great website together than to launch a site that doesn’t cater to the modern online audience.
 Avoid these common mistakes, and you should have no problem building a website that will take your company forward.